 - Kleisli composition

-In many cases, these techniques are used together to compose functions together to create chains of computations.
+Often these techniques are used together to compose functions in order to create chains of computations.
 Each technique has its purpose, but when used together they offer a solid way to write functional code in a simple way.

 Piping is used to perform a sequence of operations on some value (just like piping in Unix).
 The input to each function is the output of the previous function.
 This requires that each function in the pipeline should receive a single argument in order for this to be feasible.